ansys/pyaedt-toolkits-antenna/doc/source/toolkit/ui.rst

 If AEDT is launched in graphical mode, you can see the generated model.

 .. image:: ../_static/antenna.png
    :width: 800
-  :alt: Antenna Toolkit Wizard, Antenna
+   :alt: Antenna Toolkit Wizard, antenna

 You can modify the parameters interactively, watching the HFSS model and the interactive 3D plot in the wizard change.